YottaDB/YDBDoc/MessageRecovery/errors.rst

 BSIZTOOLARGE, bbbb Block larger than specified maximum size

-Run Time Information: `MUPIP INTEG <../AdminOpsGuide/dbmgmt.html#integ>`_ when passed one of IMAXBLOCKSIZE=n and/or DMAXBLOCKSIZE=m, reports that the size of block bbbb exceeds the specified size.
+MUPIP Error: `MUPIP INTEG <../AdminOpsGuide/dbmgmt.html#integ>`_ when passed one of IMAXBLOCKSIZE=n and/or DMAXBLOCKSIZE=m, reports that the size of block bbbb exceeds the specified size.
 The message indicates that a newly-imposed reserved bytes value has not propagated to blocks that have not since been affected by new updates, or that a fill_factor passed to `MUPIP REORG <../AdminOpsGuide/dbmgmt.html#reorg>`_ was imposed successfully on blocks that existed when the reorg took place but not on newly created blocks.

 Action: No action is necessary unless you intend to ensure that all blocks in the database meet a certain level of sparseness.
 If that is the case, run MUPIP REORG again with appropriate FILL_FACTOR or INDEX_FILL_FACTOR parameters.